christian7877/E2E_DocFxV3/E2E_DocsBranch_Dynamic/mdtesting.md

 ---
-keywords: metadata, user manual ms.translationtype: Human Translation
+keywords: metadata
+ms.translationtype: test
 ---
-# this is a test page 5/14/2020 12:48:48 PM
+# this is a test page